PandiPG/eServis/readme.md

 This project is not for commercial usage or usage for developers.
 This is just my project for studying programming www apps, and introduces my skills to search for a job.

-The empty DB structure for import is the servis(1).sql file.
+The empty DB structure for import is the servis.sql file.

 Requirements
 ------------